Our Review Process

 Leafy greens such as kale and spinach are really good for health and have low calories.
 They also have low carbohydrate levels.
 This means that there won't be any significant difference in your blood sugar levels.
 They are also rich in vitamin C, which is commonly low in level for people with diabetes compared to those who don't have diabetes.

 A study in 2019 revealed that avocados have a fat molecule called avocation B (AvoB) that is only found in avocados.
 This molecule reduces insulin resistance by inhibiting incomplete oxidation in skeletal muscle and the pancreas.
-A diabetes diet plan to lose weight should be followed if you wish to keep your sugar in check.
+A diet chart for diabetes to lose weight should be followed if you wish to keep your sugar in check.
 These diet plans are a great meal option for persons as they have appropriate amounts of good fats and do not contribute to weight gain, which is also a way to prevent diabetes.
+Also read about how to prevent diabetes

 Chia seeds are an excellent source of fibre for persons with diabetes.
 It plays a major role in preventing diabetes and weight loss diet.
 They're high in fibre and low in digestible carbohydrates.
 Chia seeds include viscous fibre that can reduce blood sugar levels by decreasing how food passes through your intestines and is absorbed.
 The fibre suppresses hunger and makes you feel full, so chia seeds may help you maintain a healthy weight.
 Chia seeds may also assist people with diabetes in maintaining glycemic control.
 A study of 77 adults who were overweight or obese and had type 2 diabetes discovered that consuming chia seeds helped them lose weight.